Real Estate in Panama

 When we asked expats what advice they would give a foreigner before buying a property in Panama, they said...

 "Yes, foreigners are allowed to own property in Panama.
 The Panamanian government has established a legal framework that allows foreign individuals and companies to purchase and own real estate in the country.
 Foreigners can purchase property in their own name, or through a Panamanian corporation.
 The process of purchasing property in Panama is relatively straightforward and can be completed in a few weeks.
-Additionally, foreign investors are eligible for the same tax benefits as Panamanian citizens," said one expat in Panama.
+Additionally, foreign investors are eligible for the same tax benefits as Panamanian citizens," remarked one foreigner who made the move to Panama.

 What appliances are typically included in a rental?